A Savannah Winter Vacation Guide

 Aside from the menu, the restaurant is directly responsible for the revitalization of the famous mansion at 12 Oglethorpe Avenue - never mind it’s hailed as one of Savannah’s most haunted locals.

-Sip a Cocktail at The Peregrin
+Sip a Cocktail at The Peregrine

 T.C. and I were so excited when the Perry Lane Hotel made a luxurious splash in Savannah this past spring.
 The hotel itself is the epitome of class and upscale southern comfort.
-But it’s the Peregrin rooftop bar that quickly rose to fame among visitors and locals alike.
-With 360 degree, eighth floor view of the Savannah Historic District, the river, Talmadge Bridge, an array of architecture and the marsh beyond - The Peregrin is an enchanting opportunity to take in Savannah from a slightly elevated angle - even in the winter, as heated lanterns and cozy nooks make the rooftop a sure pleasure year round.
+But it’s the Peregrine rooftop bar that quickly rose to fame among visitors and locals alike.
+With 360 degree, eighth floor view of the Savannah Historic District, the river, Talmadge Bridge, an array of architecture and the marsh beyond - The Peregrine is an enchanting opportunity to take in Savannah from a slightly elevated angle - even in the winter, as heated lanterns and cozy nooks make the rooftop a sure pleasure year round.